Braves score 4 times in 10th to beat Twins 8-6

 Atlanta closer Raisel Iglesias (4-1) blew a save after allowing Trevor Larnach’s game-tying RBI double to score an inherited runner with two outs in the eighth.
 Pierce Johnson allowed two runs in the 10th but struck out Matt Wallner with the tying run at first to end it.

-Michael Harris, who was hit in the hand by a pitch on Sunday, returned to the starting lineup for the Braves and hit his eighth homer of the year in the second.
+Michael Harris, who was hit on the hand by a pitch on Sunday, returned to the starting lineup for the Braves and homered in the second.
 Marcell Ozuna added two hits, including a two-run double in the fifth.
-Ozuna now has 98 RBIs, third in the majors behind New York Yankees outfielder Aaron Judge and Cleveland Guardians third baseman José Ramírez.
+Ozuna now has 98 RBIs, third in the majors behind New York Yankees outfielder Aaron Judge (122) and Cleveland Guardians third baseman José Ramírez (104).

+“We always play the game like a playoff,” said Ozuna.
+“We always build and prepare for what’s next coming up.”

 Larnach and Julien had RBI doubles and Wallner added an RBI single in Minnesota’s three-run seventh.
 Larnach had three hits and drove in three runs.

+The Twins have lost seven of nine and trail Cleveland and Kansas City by 2 1/2 games in the AL Central.
+They control the final wild-card spot in the AL by four games over Boston.

+“Whether it’s just simply not executing or a little sloppy baseball here or there, whatever it might be, it’s really hard when these games are as valuable as they are,” Minnesota catcher Ryan Jeffers said.
+“You play clean ball the whole year.
+For the most part, we’ve been really good when we’re in those situations, when we play super-sound fundamental baseball for most of the whole year.
+So, it’s really frustrating to have all that happen to us when the games are as important as they are.”

-Rookie Spencer Schwellenbach started against Minnesota rookie Simeon Woods Richardson, which marked the most combined letters in the last names of a starting pitching matchup in major league history, according to the Elias Sports Bureau.
-The 28 letters surpasses 25, which was done four times, including twice with Woods Richardson.
+Atlanta’s Spencer Schwellenbach started against Minnesota’s Simeon Woods Richardson, which marked the most combined letters in the last names of a starting pitching matchup in major league history, according to the Elias Sports Bureau.
+The 28 letters surpasses 25, which was done four times.

-Minnesota made Schwellenbach work with 106 pitches in 4 2/3 innings.
-He allowed five hits and three walks.

-Woods Richardson (5-4) was also out after 4 2/3 innings with four runs allowed on three hits and three walks.
-The game was just the fourth time in 23 starts that Woods Richardson allowed four runs or more.

 TRAINER’S ROOM